This post may contain affiliate links. Read my full disclosure policy here.

 I still remember the first Monday morning I slept in.

 I woke up and stared hard at my white popcorn ceiling.
-My husband’s side of the bed was cold and empty as he had left for work hours before.
+My husband’s side of the bed was cold and empty; he had left for work hours before.
 I wanted to pinch myself to be sure I wasn’t dreaming while at the same time wondering if this was all some sort of ongoing nightmare I had begun.
 The future was a big, uncertain path to be navigated.
-There wasn’t a map and what I had done just didn’t seem normal.
+There wasn’t a map, and what I had done just didn’t seem normal.

-5 years down that path I’ve come to the conclusion that our calculations and budgeting were pretty close.
-Knowing what I know now, it was absolutely the right choice for us and has improved our lives in ways I would have never known had I not taken the leap of faith to step down from my job and be a stay at home wife.
+Five years later, I’ve come to the conclusion that our calculations and budgeting were pretty close.
+Knowing what I know now, it was absolutely the right choice for us and has improved our lives in ways I would have never known had I not taken the leap of faith to step down from my job and be a stay-at-home wife.

 The hardest part is convincing yourself that you can do it and that you can survive on one income.